adamdyszy/sportsnews/CONTRIBUTION.md

 Source files:

 - api - hosts all HTTP related files, it is a good practice to group and version the code.
-Under this you’ll find the router and handlers folder for the server logic.
+Under this you’ll find the router and handler for the server logic.
 - cmd/<project-name> - keeps the main.go, keep this file relatively small as a good practice.
   - config - next to the main.go include config with default configuration
-- internal - folder will have all the different logic packages such as storage
+- internal - folder will have all the different logic packages such as storage implementation
+- storage - overall storage interfaces
+- types - api used types

-Test files will be included in packages they corresponds to.
+Test files will be included in packages they correspond to.

 ## Dependencies